1. Home

 Design

-The introduction of the Super Dome railcars was a strategic move to enhance the appeal of the Milwaukee Road's flagship "Hiawatha" line, which ran from Chicago to the major Midwestern hubs of Minneapolis and St. Paul.
+The introduction of the Super Domes was a strategic move to enhance the appeal of the Milwaukee Road's "Hiawatha" services, both the regional runs to the Twin Cities as well as the railroad's transcontinental service to Seattle/Tacoma.

 By the 1940s and 1950s, the allure of rail travel had begun to wane with the advent of more accessible airlines and the burgeoning interstate highway system.

+Numbered 50-59, the cars were a marvel of engineering and design.
 The name originated from an employee naming contest, with alternative proposed names such as Master Dome, Ultra Dome, and Panorama Dome being rejected.
-The Super Domes were deployed on the daytime Twin Cities Hiawatha and the transcontinental Olympian Hiawatha routes.
+The cars were deployed on the daytime Twin Cities Hiawatha and the transcontinental Olympian Hiawatha routes.

-Notably, the Super Domes were the sole cars on a daytime Hiawatha route constructed by an external entity; all other Hiawatha machinery, including the distinctive Beaver Tail and Skytop lounges, were constructed in the Milwaukee Road's own facilities.
+Notably, the Super Domes were the sole cars on a daytime Hiawatha route constructed by an external entity; all other Hiawatha equipment, including the distinctive Beaver Tail and Skytop lounges, were constructed in-house at the Milwaukee Shops.

 91872417241823758925623623987.jpg